decaporg/decap-cms/website/README.md

 yarn start
 ```

-Then visit http://localhost:3000/ - BrowserSync will automatically reload CSS or
+Then visit http://localhost:8000/ - Gatsby will automatically reload CSS or
 refresh the page when stylesheets or content changes.